-CHANNEL is a national programme which focuses on providing support at an early stage to pople identified as vulnerable to being drawn into terrorism.
+CHANNEL is a national programme which focuses on providing support at an early stage to people identified as vulnerable to being drawn into terrorism.

 Our school works in accordance with local procedures for PREVENT and with other agencies, sharing information and concerns as appropriate.
+Where we have concerns about extremism or radicalisation, we will seek advice from appropriate agencies and, if necessary, refer to Social Care and / or the Channel Panel.